Charles Nungesser: Nungesser disappears

 François Coli, a navigator already known for making historic flights across the Mediterranean, had been planning a transatlantic flight since 1923, with his wartime comrade Paul Tarascon, another World War I ace.
 When Tarascon had to drop out because of an injury from a crash, Nungesser came in as a replacement.
 Nungesser and Coli took off from Le Bourget airport near Paris on 8 May 1927, heading for New York in their L'Oiseau Blanc (The White Bird) aircraft, a Levasseur PL.8 biplane painted with Nungesser's old World War I insignia.
 Their plane was last sighted heading past Ireland and, when they never arrived, the assumption was that their plane had crashed in the North Atlantic Ocean.
 Two weeks later, American aviator Charles Lindbergh successfully crossed from New York to Paris and was given an immense hero's welcome by the French, even as they mourned for the losses of Nungesser and Coli.

 Over the years, there have been various investigations to try to determine what happened to Nungesser and Coli.
 Most believe that the plane came down in the Atlantic due to a rain squall, but the aircraft has never been recovered.
 The leading alternative theory is that the aircraft may have crashed in Maine.

-A report in a French newspaper that Nungesser & Coli arrived safely was followed by a detailed description of the festivities, etc., but all this was a hoax.
-The anti-American sentiment it generated led to Lindbergh being advised to delay his own flight a few weeks, until the furor and resentment had died down.
+A report in a French newspaper that Nungesser and Coli arrived safely was followed by a detailed description of the festivities, etc., but all this was a hoax.
+The anti-American sentiment it generated led to Lindbergh being advised to delay his own flight a few weeks, until the furore and resentment had died down.